MrLixm/katana-tools-lxm/src/viewer/LightViewerAnnotate/README.md

 You already have the most basic method created to query values : `get_attr`

-​	You only need to pass the attribute location and a default value.
+You only need to pass the attribute location and a default value.

-You can of course create any other method as long as it return something (it will be converted later to string anyway)
+You can of course create any other method as long as it returns something (it will be converted later to string anyway)